Jimmy McGrory: 1920s

 Celtic finished second in the 1928–29 league season, but were 16 points behind winners Rangers.
 They were knocked out of the Scottish Cup at the semi-final stage, losing 0–1 to Kilmarnock at Rugby Park.
-McGrory spent a lengthy spell on the sidelines after picking up a very bad injury in an appearance for the Scottish League XI at Villa Park in November 1928.

-Due to this prolonged period on the treatment table, McGrory missed a lot of games that season and in turn his goal scoring tally was down on the previous three seasons.
-Nevertheless, he still managed a tally of 31 League and Scottish Cup goals in 27 games.
+McGrory spent a lengthy spell on the sidelines after picking up a very bad injury in an appearance for the Scottish League XI at Villa Park in November 1928, and due to this prolonged period on the treatment table he missed a lot of matches and in turn his goalscoring tally was down on the previous three seasons.
+Nevertheless, he still managed 31 League and Scottish Cup goals in 27 games.